Seonghak35/EnergyKD/README.md

 2. Training

 - The weights of the teacher models can be created before implementing Energy KD.
-(Refer to "teacher.sh")
+(Refer to `teacher.sh`)

   ```bash
   # Teacher models